Impxrtant322/AniMouto-Experimental/README.md

 - Working on getting firefox listed on the AMO so I don't have to keep updates.json updated.

 [Chromium](https://chromewebstore.google.com/detail/animouto-experimental/cbhiciobopkafdkekindhidajdhkioef) is officially on the web store (unlisted)!
 Download the extension from there for automatic updates!

-- If you have questions, pop into my [discord server](https://discord.gg/bpEGPyH55Q) and @ Genesis.

 ### The original owner reserves all rights to this application and may request for this repository to be privated.